DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 They use traps, decoys, ambushes.
 And then use far stronger weapons - magic tools."

-If demons are [monsters] for humans then foreign gods would be a [<span title="jp. 上位互換 This is a bit unclear but I think author mean in it in a sense that humans are just downgrade version">higher tier</span>].
+If demons are [monsters] for humans then sidhes would be a [<span title="jp. 上位互換 This is a bit unclear but I think author mean in it in a sense that humans are just downgrade version">higher tier</span>].
 It seems that will be completely different battlefield comparing to the one in Urza Federation.

 "I'd like you to be in your best possible condition.